When a client connects to the MySQL server, the server uses the

 plugin implements native authentication based on the older

-(pre-4.1) password hashing method (and is now deprecated).
-See
+(pre-4.1) password hashing method (and is deprecated and

 is the default for new accounts, unless the